NTheuws/linorobot2_hardware/README.md

 - *[Zed 2i](https://www.stereolabs.com/zed-2i)
 - *[Zed Mini](https://www.stereolabs.com/zed-mini)

 Sensors marked with an asterisk are depth sensors.
 If a depth sensor is used as a laser sensor, the launch files will run [depthimage_to_laserscan](https://github.com/ros-perception/depthimage_to_laserscan) to convert the depth sensor's depth image to laser scans.
-It is prefered to use an actual laser sensor with a 360° view, meaning the ones listen above without the asterisk.
+It is prefered to use an actual laser sensor with a 360° view, meaning the ones listed above without the asterisk.

 ### 1.6 Depth sensor